alexeyza/startup-programming/resources/README.md

 ### Meeting 3

-- Team work, Source control (GitHub), and API's
+- Team work, Source control (GitHub), and API's - [Run your project like it’s an open source project]() by Ian Bull

 ### Meeting 4